omar-nafea/FullStack/React_Advanced/Module_2.2_RulesOfHooks&FetchingDataWithHooks.md

     )
 }
 ```
-Notice that the useState hook is accessed at the outermost scope of the app function, it has not been used anywhere other than this.
-For example, inside the nameLooper function scope.
-However, you may have observed that this rule does not prevent you from using the state setting function which is named setPetName.
+Notice that the `useState` hook is accessed at the outermost scope of the app function, it has not been used anywhere other than this.
+For example, inside the `nameLooper` function scope.
+However, you may have observed that this rule does not prevent you from using the state setting function which is named `setPetName`.
 State setting calls can be used wherever required.

+**The second rule**
-The second rule means you must call your hooks before a return statement outside of loops, conditions or nested functions.
+means you must call your hooks before a return statement outside of **loops**, **conditions** or **nested functions**.
 If you use a hook in a condition, you're breaking rules.
 For example,
 ```js
 if (data !== '') {
     useEffect(() => {